Ahmad Massoud: Early life and education

-Ahmad Massoud was born in 1989.
+Ahmad Massoud was born into an ethnic Tajik family in 1989.
 He is the only son and the oldest of Ahmad Shah Massoud's six children.

 After attending high school in Iran, Massoud trained at the Royal Military Academy Sandhurst.
 In 2012, he commenced an undergraduate degree in war studies at King's College London, where he obtained his bachelor's degree in 2015.
 He obtained his master's degree in international politics from City, University of London in 2016.
 His undergraduate and postgraduate dissertation topics were the Taliban.
+Massoud was also fond of reading Persian poetry in his teenage.